alimars/rag/advanced-rag-offline/README.md

 1. **Document Processing Cache**: Processed documents are cached with keys based on file paths and modification times
 2. **Text Chunking Cache**: Document chunks are cached to avoid re-chunking on subsequent runs
 3. **RAPTOR Clustering Cache**: Hierarchical document clusters are cached to avoid recomputation
-4. **Index Cache**: Vector indexes are cached where possible (Chroma indexes are rebuilt but BM25 index is cached)
+4. **Index Cache**: Vector indexes are cached where possible (FAISS indexes are rebuilt but BM25 index is cached)
 5. **Query Response Cache**: Complete query responses are cached to avoid reprocessing identical queries
 6. **Retrieval Cache**: Document retrieval results are cached to avoid recomputing retrieval for identical queries